 Blistering is a problem typically associated with a shingle roof.
 It is one of the most common roof problems and can often affect large portions of an aging roof.
 As the shingle gets older, the asphalt layer may lose its adhesion to the fiberglass substrate of the shingle.
 When it loses adhesion, air or water can get underneath the layer and form a pocket, resulting in an effect known as blistering.

 This pocket is a bubble or a blister.
 A few bubbles do not present a problem.
-However, if you notice that the issue has become widespread, it may be time for new roof installation or repair.
+However, if you notice that the issue has become widespread, it may be time for a new roof installation or repair.
 The best way to assess the problem is to contact your roofing contractor for a roof inspection.

 Missing or Broken Flashing

 Most flashing is made of metal and shaped to match a certain roof detail.
-It may be along the roof perimeter, in the valleys or other areas such as around a dormer, skylight or chimney.
+It may be along the roof perimeter, in the valleys, or other areas such as around a dormer, skylight, or chimney.
 The purpose of the flashing is to direct water away from areas that may be vulnerable to roof leaks.

 Flashing is typically made from galvanized steel or aluminum and withstands the humid and salty Florida climate long-term.
 It is compatible with almost any type of roof material.
-However, roof leaks commonly occur at flashing locations due to breakdown of sealant, faulty installation or corrosion.
-If you notice any cracked, loose, lifted or corroded flashing, you will need to have it professionally replaced as soon as possible to avoid leaks.
+However, roof leaks commonly occur at flashing locations due to breakdown of sealant, faulty installation, or corrosion.
+If you notice any cracked, loose, lifted, or corroded flashing, you will need to have it professionally replaced as soon as possible to avoid leaks.